Chessie System Railroad

 Chessie System Stats

-- Began Operation: 1973, by merging the Chesapeake & Ohio (C&O) and Baltimore & Ohio (B&O)
+- Began Operation: 1973, a holding company that united and operated three railroads: the Chesapeake & Ohio (C&O), Baltimore & Ohio (B&O), and Western Maryland (WM).

 - Reporting Marks: Remained BO, CO, and WM